kangminsukdotcom/blog/content/micro.md

 ```
 25-05-06

-Never mind.
-The page is not really discoverable since I added a password.
 This page is now password protected(very weak security, but enough to guard against 99%).
 ```

 ```